A Probabilistic Formulation of Offset Noise in Diffusion Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed a novel model for discrete-time diffusion processes that introduces an additional random variable~$\bm{\xi} \sim q(\bm{\xi})$.
-We derived an evidence lower bound on the log-likelihood for the proposed model and demonstrated that the resulting loss function closely resembles the loss function obtained when offset noise is applied to conventional diffusion models.
-This study provides a theoretical interpretation for offset noise, which has been empirically effective, but has lacked a rigorous theoretical foundation.
-Moreover, it offers a new perspective on offset noise, broadening its applicability in practical scenarios.
+We proposed a novel discrete-time diffusion model that introduces an additional random variable~$\bm{\xi} \sim q(\bm{\xi})$.
+We derived an ELBO for the proposed model and showed that the resulting loss function closely resembles the loss obtained by applying offset noise to conventional diffusion models.
+This result provides a theoretical interpretation of offset noise, which has been empirically effective but has lacked a rigorous probabilistic foundation.
+It also offers a broader perspective on offset noise and extends its applicability within a principled diffusion-modeling framework.

-As to future research directions, several possibilities can be explored.
-In this study, the distribution~$q(\bm{\xi})$ was predefined; however, an extension that allows~$q(\bm{\xi})$ to be estimated in a data-driven manner is worth investigating.
-Furthermore, while this work focused on the case where~$\bm{x}_0$ and~$\bm{\xi}$ are not paired with each other, future studies could address scenarios where they are provided in a paired format.
-For example, one could consider a scenario where~$\bm{x}_0$ represents a high-resolution image and~$\bm{\xi}$ is its corresponding low-resolution counterpart.
-In such cases, the proposed model could potentially enable super-resolution tasks for~$\bm{\xi}$.
+Several directions remain for future work.
+In this study, the distribution~$q(\bm{\xi})$ was predefined; an important extension would be to estimate~$q(\bm{\xi})$ in a data-driven manner.
+In addition, this paper considered the setting in which~$\bm{x}_0$ and~$\bm{\xi}$ are unpaired.
+Future work could investigate paired settings in which~$\bm{x}_0$ and~$\bm{\xi}$ are provided jointly.
+For example, one may consider a task in which~$\bm{x}_0$ is a high-resolution image and~$\bm{\xi}$ is the corresponding low-resolution image.
+Another important direction is to evaluate the proposed model on real-image datasets in order to assess whether the improvements observed on the synthetic benchmark translate to practical image-generation settings.